pandamicro/audio-control-game/README.md

 # audio-control-game

-An audio controlled web game made with Cocos Creator, it's a sample game for demonstrating purpose.
+An amazing audio controlled web game made with Cocos Creator, it's a sample game for demonstrating purpose.

 ## Try it out